article background

 Streaming bundles with Vodafone

-Customers with Vodafone (or those thinking about making the switch) aren’t completely left out either.
-Pay with Vodafone is a bundle opportunity that allows eligible existing mobile or NBN customers to add their Netflix, Amazon Prime or Amazon Music Unlimited subscriptions to their Vodafone bill.
+Customers with Vodafone (or those thinking about making the switch) used to be able to use Pay with Vodafone, however as of 2023 you can no longer pay for Netflix or Amazon services through the portal.
+Pay with Vodafone used to be a bundle opportunity that allowed eligible existing mobile or NBN customers to add their Netflix, Amazon Prime or Amazon Music Unlimited subscriptions to their Vodafone bill.

 The following table shows a selection of unlimited Vodafone NBN plans on Canstar Blue’s database, listed in order of their standard monthly cost, from the lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.